Frequently asked questions about basal body temperature monitoring for fertility

 We have compiled a list of commonly asked questions about basal body temperature monitoring and fertility

 We hope your find this section useful.
-If you have a question that is not answered here please e-mail us and we will do our best to answer it.
+If you have a question that is not answered here please contact us via the contact form below.

 What is my basal temperature?

 It is you’re resting temperature.
 Changes in your basal body temperature (BBT) can help you predict your fertile time.

 Where is the best place to take my basal temperature?

 We have found that the best & easiest place to take the temperature with a digital thermometer is in the mouth under the tongue.
 The thermometer needs to be kept very still under the tongue with a good contact between the tongue, bottom of the mouth and the thermometer.
 You need to be consistent in where you place the thermometer in your mouth.

 My digital thermometer takes ages to come to temperature.
 Is it faulty?

 Usually, it is not the thermometer that is at fault but the technique being used to take the temperature that is poor.
 The thermometer will only beep if the contact is maintained and the temperature is constant.
 This can sometimes take several minutes if the contact is poor or the temperature fluctuates.
 It is very important to keep the thermometer still in the mouth.